tucsonmesh/tucsonmesh-docs/docs/guides/configuring-routers/rocketprism.md

 # Ubiquiti Rocket Prism 5AC Router Configuration Guide

-This is a guide for configuring the [Ubiquiti Rocket Prism 5AC](../../hardware/rocketprism.md), the device that connects a user's node to the [supernode](../../networking/supernodes/index.md).
+This is a guide for configuring the [Ubiquiti Rocket Prism 5AC](../../hardware/rocketprism.md).
+This device is used as a sector router on our [Tucson House](../../networking/supernodes/tucson-house.md) supernode.

 ## Materials needed